 - Tight letter spacing that reduces clarity

-If there’s one reason parasol designs fail, it’s this: not enough contrast.What looks subtle and sophisticated on a screen often becomes flat and unreadable outdoors.
-Sunlight, glare and distance all reduce visibility — so your design needs to work harder.
+If there’s one reason parasol designs fall flat, it’s this: not enough contrast.What looks subtle and “premium” on a screen often becomes hard to read outdoors.
+Sunlight, glare and distance all reduce clarity — so your design needs to work a bit harder.

 - Dark logo on a light background